Screen#

 The set font block sets the font and size used for displaying text on the robot’s screen.
 This font will apply to all subsequently printed text.

-set font to [Mono Medium v] on Brain
+set font to [monospaced v] [medium v] on screen

 Parameters |